AndrewLoeppky/CMIP6_betts_intercomparison/CMIP6_lib.md

   name: python3
 ---

-# CMIP Scraping Library
+# CMIP6 Library

-Functions for downloading specific fields from CMIP6 model outputs.
-Turn this into a real library or module later on.
+Contains functions for parsing and saving fields from the Climate Model Intercomparison Project (CMIP6), as well as plotting functions for recreating figures from Alan K Betts' 2009 paper.

 ```{code-cell} ipython3
 import xarray as xr